CHBToken/chbtokenV5.x/README.md

 *  API documentation
 *  Access to the 1MB encryption functionality
 *  4 hrs online support (via phone or other medium such as skype) to set up CHBTokenDoc within your company
-*  Full rights to modify CHBTokenDoc and CHBToken to suit your needs

 The cost for an internal CHBTokenDoc License and right to use it without limitation within your company can be requested by using the contact form on https://chbt.ch.